Objects and relationships in campaigns

 True/false branch

-Add an object condition: now, imagine you trigger an onboarding campaign when a person is added as an admin to any account.
+For instance, imagine you trigger an onboarding campaign when a person is added as an admin to any account.
 The onboarding flow for accounts on legacy plans is different from those on newer plans.
-So you add a true/false branch to your workflow and split users based on whether the account they were added to has a plan_type
+So you add a true/false branch to your workflow and split users based on whether the account they were added to has a legacy plan type.

-Add a relationship condition: or maybe you trigger a campaign when an account’s plan type is upgraded to a modern one.
-This impacts admins of your accounts differently from all other roles so you add a true/false branch based on whether the relationship attribute role
+Or maybe you trigger a campaign when an account’s plan type is upgraded to a modern one.
+This impacts admins of your accounts differently from all other roles so you add a true/false branch based on whether their relationship attribute role is equal to admin.
+For this, you’ll click Add condition > Relationship.

 Multi-split branch

-Drag a multi-split branch into your workflow.
-Click the branch then click Data Type and select Object-type-name or Relationship.
+Drag a multi-split branch onto your workflow.
+Click the branch then click Data Type > Relationship.
+You can define people related to any object in your workspace.

-Add a relationship condition: or maybe you trigger a campaign when an account’s plan type is upgraded to Enterprise.
-This impacts people differently based on their role with the account so you add a multi-split branch based on the relationship attribute role
+Or maybe you trigger a campaign when an account’s plan type is upgraded to Enterprise.
+This impacts people differently based on their role on the account, so you add a multi-split branch based on the relationship attribute role.
+You create different messaging for admins, managers, and anyone without those roles.
+For this, you’ll click Data Type > Relationship.

 Trigger a campaign with a relationship-based segment